ironArray/iarray-community/doc/source/reference/constructors.rst

 -----------------------
 Array creation routines
 -----------------------
-These functions let users to create either empty ironArray arrays or ironArray arrays filled with a specific value.
+These functions let users to create either empty or filled with a specific value arrays.

 .. currentmodule:: iarray_community